gijsvdbeuken/IPS3-DB02-analysis-individual/README.md

 ### Workflow Automation Through Custom Scripts

-A solitary custom script possesses the capability to streamline a substantial segment of the workflow in After Effects.
+A custom script possesses the capability to streamline a substantial segment of the workflow in After Effects.
 For instance, a script could be tailored to automatically import a sequence of images, organize them within a composition, implement a predefined animation to each image, and ultimately render the final composition.
 Such automation significantly alleviates the manual effort traditionally associated with these tasks.

 ## Chapter 5: Case Studies <a name="case-studies"></a>